7 steps to women's financial empowerment

 Reveal the ideal debt-to-income ratio and teach you how to stick to it.

-It’s been 100 years since ratification of the 19th Amendment granted women the right to vote — the celebrated milestone in American history that empowered women and promoted gender equality throughout the political process for the first time.
 Great strides have been made since 1920.
 Women today outnumber men on college campuses and are getting better job opportunities in the labor market.
 On the home front, there is more equitable distribution of household responsibilities — especially among younger generations.1

 But the effort continues.
 Indeed, the spirit of the early suffragists, including Susan B. Anthony and Elizabeth Cady Stanton, still serves as a North Star for modern-day advocates who fight for better boardroom representation and pay parity.